rjrjr/TTT/README.md

 - If a new presenter takes over a view structure built by a previous one, recomposition will happen.
 Cash imagines caring about that scenario some day

 I think we should be able to have our cake (workflow style self contained view models) and eat it too (central event dispatch) without making feature developers pay too high a price.
 But I wonder if it would actually worth bothering, even in a large app.
 [Martin Fowler has opinions](https://martinfowler.com/eaaDev/EventSourcing.html#:~:text=Event%20Sourcing.-,When%20to%20Use%20It,-Packaging%20up%20every).
-Probably yes, so it's worth exploring how to get that w/o burdening feature developers.
+Probably yes, so it's worth exploring how to get that.
 Dunno if time permits before the talk, though.

 Next step, proper navigation.